 There are some advantages of k fold cross-validation with over validation techniques.
 There are some disadvantages as well.
 Let's have a look at them.

 There is a continuous debate on which method of validation is best for a model.
 Most of the time it is k fold.
 Let's compare k fold with other validation methods.

-In holdout method, we split the data set in train and test sets.
+In the holdout method, we split the data set into train and test sets.
 The model is trained on the train set and then evaluated by the test set.
 The method is simple and easy to implement.
 But not a better indicator of the performance of your model.
 As cross-validation uses multiple splits for train and test sets, it gives you a better indication of the performance of your model on unseen data.

-The holdout method comes handy when you are using a large data set or you are in short of time as cross-validation incurs more computational cost.
+The holdout method comes in handy when you are using a large data set or you are in short of time as cross-validation incurs more computational cost.
 But yet you should apply cross-validation whenever possible instead of the holdout method.

-In bootstrapping method, the data set is resampled at random to make several data sets so that the model can be evaluated with a wide number of data samples.
+In the bootstrapping method, the data set is resampled at random to make several data sets so that the model can be evaluated with a wide number of data samples.
 The method samples the original data and takes the 'not chosen' samples as test cases.
 Then the average accuracy score is taken as the estimation of the model performance.

 In essence, the bootstrap method can be seen more as a variance/bias estimation rather than a validation technique.
 It is useful in ensemble methods such as a random forest as it can create multiple data sets from the original data.
 We can use each bootstrap data set for building a number of single models (e.g. a decision tree) and combine all models with an ensemble model.
 Then we will take the majority voting of all these single models to get our final model performance.

 On the other hand, k fold cross-validation splits the original data set to rigorously train and test the model.